2bdulra7manRea/apartments-rental/readme.md

 - **Functional Hooks in React:**

-  - `useState`, `useEffect`, `useContext`, and other React hooks were employed to manage state and other React features in functional components.
+  - `useState`, `useEffect`, and other React hooks were employed to manage state and other React features in functional components.

 - **UseQuery with AJAX in React:**